NationalCentreTruthReconciliation/Get-ArchivematicaChecksumFile/README.md

 ## Why we Wrote This

-Generating checksum files for Archivematica (Unix-based software) in Windows 10 was causing us a lot of headaches because PowerShell and other Windows tools may write a Byte-Order-Marker (BOM) and CRLF line endings.
+Generating checksum files for Archivematica (Unix-based software) in Windows 10 was causing us a lot of headaches because PowerShell and other Windows tools will write files with CRLF line endings, and may even write a Byte-Order-Marker (BOM).

 At the time of writing, Archivematica only supports checksum files generated without a BOM, and with LF line endings.
-This tool does not write a BOM, and writes checksum files with LF line endings so that there are no cross-platform issues relating to the encoding of the file.
+This tool writes a checksum file that does not include a BOM, and has LF line endings.
+This resulting file is compatible with Archivematica.
+This alleviates the cross-platform issues relating to the encoding of the checksum file generated in Windows.

 The other reason for writing this tool was for us to have an easy-to-use and reliable tool to generate checksum files in Windows with the proper encoding, without having to enter a series of complicated PowerShell commands any time an archivist needs to create checksums.